We are accepting new cases

 • Deep vein thrombosis: One of the lesser-known potential side effects of Ozempic is deep vein thrombosis (DVT), a kind of dangerous blood clot.
 One study found the use of semaglutide increased the risk of DVT by up to 266%.
 This risk is not disclosed on the Ozempic label.

 • Hypoglycemia: Also commonly referred to as low blood sugar, hypoglycemia is one of the most common side effects of Ozempic.
-When blood sugar levels get too low, patients can have blurred vision, dizziness or even seizures that can be fatal.
+When blood sugar levels get too low, patients can experience blurred vision, dizziness or even seizures that can be fatal.
 Other symptoms of hypoglycemia include sweating, confusion, dizziness, shakiness, extreme hunger, pale skin and blurred vision.
 This risk is disclosed on the Ozempic label.

 The FDA label for Ozempic states that the risk of certain side effects appears to increase after the dosage is increased (dose escalation).
 Common side effects that can occur after dose escalation include: